Blog

 1. Go to Device Manager.

-2. Right-click on the network card and select Update driver.
+2. Right-click on the network adapter and select " Update Driver."

-3. Select the "Search automatically for driver software" option.
+3. Select the "Search for a driver automatically" option.

-4. Install the update if it is available.
+4. Install the update if one is available.

 Steps:

-2. Ensure that airplane mode is turned off.
+2. Make sure Airplane Mode is turned off.

-3. Check if your computer detects available networks.
+3. Check to see if your computer detects available networks.

 6. Enable the required system services